 - The effectiveness of this method depends directly on the professionalism and personality of an instructor.

 - It’s also dependant on the size of the class — the smaller, the better (so it can be a problem if there are hundreds of employees in your company).

 - It’s hard to provide learners with unique learning experiences since the pace of the group matches the pace of the majority.
 Sometimes it’s impossible to provide the fastest and slowest learners with individual learning paths.

 - Organizing in-person training is usually expensive (especially if it happens in an off-site location) and requires careful planning so all the learners can attend.

-The webinar is the little brother of classroom training, since it’s the same lectures, presentations, or workshops only conducted on the web.
+The webinar is the little brother of classroom training since it’s the same lectures, presentations, or workshops only conducted on the web.
 Webinars don’t require the physical presence of all participants in one location, so they’re a convenient and cost-effective way to reach every employee of a large company.

-At a webinar, speakers can go on webcam, demonstrate slides, or share their screens.
+At a webinar, speakers can go on a webcam, demonstrate slides, or share their screens.
 Learners, on the other hand, have limited capabilities for interaction: they can often only use the chat section to send their questions and comments, but it’s up to the speaker how to manage them.